vocascan/documentation/docs/vocascan-server/installation/pm2.md

 sudo npm i -g @vocascan/server
 ```

-?> If you want to have SQlite support, add the `--sqlite` flag
+?> If you want to have SQLite support, add the `--sqlite` flag

 ## 4. Configure your server.